 - Carleton University;

 - student services;

 - awards and financial assistance;

 - general regulations;

-- academic programs, units and courses, and
+- academic programs, units and courses; and

 - graduate supervisors.

-The Calendar is available in hard copy from the Faculty of Graduate Studies and Research or online at www.gs.carleton.ca/calendars/ current.
-It is published several months in advance of the beginning of the academic year.
+The Calendar is available online at www.carleton.ca/cugc.
+It is published prior to the beginning of the academic year.

-Every effort has been made to ensure the accuracy of the hard copy version; updates to the Calendar will be posted on the online version.
+Updates to the Calendar will be posted on the online version.
 In the case of any discrepancy, the online Calendar is the University's official version.